 Our initial works are focused in solving the different problems in the discovery stage.

 We believe this is an important ability of any intelligent system to be able to self-learn.
+Recently, this type of machine learning has been referred as self-supervised learning.
 The concepts and techniques developed in the discovery stage will be applicable in other domains such as object recognition.

 - W. Ong, L. Palafox, and T. Koseki, “Investigation of Feature Extraction for Unsupervised Learning in Human Activity Detection,” Bulletin of Networking, Computing, Systems, and Software, North America, 2, Jan.
 2013 (presented at The Second International Workshop on Networking, Computing, Systems, and Software, Okinawa, Japan in Dec 2012) (pdf)